Want to create a balanced schedule to fit EVERYTHING into your math block?

 If you prefer to print in color, label the back of each set of cards with all the same number or color to keep them from getting mixed up.

 If an activity includes some sort of game board, I make 3 sets so that they can work in partners.
-I never have more than 6 students in a group so 3 copies is plenty for students to share.
+I never have more than 6 students in a group, so 3 copies is plenty for students to share.

-organizing math station materials
+organizing math center materials

-1. Ziploc Baggies
+1. Ziplock Baggies

-I like to keep things super simple.
-Plus, I’ll admit, I’m cheap.
-Also, ziplocs from the Dollar Tree are on most school supply lists.
-Most of my centers or stations are stored in gallon ziplock bags.
+Ziplock bags from your local dollar or grocery store are on most school supply lists.
+Most of my math centers are stored in gallon ziplock bags.
 Each bag contains the direction pages, the recording sheets, and all the big and small pieces.

-math station organization with ziploc bags
+math center organization with ziplock bags

 2. Different Colored Sandwich Bags

-3. Poly Zip Folder
+3. Poly Zip Folders

-They are large enough to hold a full sheet of paper and still close where as gallon zip loc bags are not.
-They easily stand up in a file cabinet or crate where as a plastic bag will fall down and they are more durable.
+These poly zip folders are actually my favorite way to store my math center supplies.
+They are large enough to hold a full sheet of paper and still close whereas gallon ziplock bags are not quite big enough to zip shut.
+They can easily stand up in a file cabinet or crate whereas a plastic bag will fall down.
+Plus, they are more durable.

 4. Manila Folders

-You can also store your centers and math materials in manila folders.
+You can also store your math centers and materials in manila folders.
 I recommend laminating them so that they will last.
 All of your pieces and recording sheets go inside.

-Math Station Organization with Manila Folders
+Math Center Organization with Manila Folders

 5. Large Plastic Containers